demigecko/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

 #### 1. [Criteria] Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The most of time I spend is to find the roubust lane detetion by cv2 and

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The most of time I spend is to find the roubust lane detetion by cv2, and I didn't use any Sobel or gradient detetion.
+Purely I did it based on white and yellow color and properly substrct the backgound when it is needed.
+As the hardware engiener I beleive this part of calcuation can be implmented in the camera, a specialized camera for this purpose.

 Here is the point I can imporve.